DataWookie/exegetic-new-site/content/training/git.md

 	- `git log --graph` --- visualising branches
 	- Merging a branch
 	- Managing merge conflicts
+	- Cherry picking for your health (and sanity)
 	- Deleting a branch
 - Git as a Tool for Collaboration
 - Remote Repository